Automator19/automator19.github.io/_posts/2023-03-23-Terraform-Basics.md

 - Terraform language consist of mainly 4 parts

 1. Blocks
-    - Block is a container for the content like
+    - Block is a container for the content like resources, providers, configs etc.
-        - Terraform Settings block
-        - Provider Block
-        - Resource Block
-        - Input Variable Block
-        - Output variable block
-        - Local values block
-        - data sources block
-        - modules block

 2. Arguments
     - Argument assisngs a value to a particular name
     - As per code below **Identifier** before the equal sign the **Argument Name** and **Expresssion** after equal sign is **Argument Value**